 The truth is that you can get by with just English in many places in the world.
 See how I used the phrase ‘get by’?
 That’s pretty much what it is though, unless the city is truly international and expat-heavy.
 Even then however, I feel like you are in the expat bubble and are not fully experiencing the local culture to the roots of it.
 You see various behaviours, you celebrate local holidays.
 But you always are a foreigner.

 If you are planning to stay in a given location more long-term I can’t imagine at least trying to learn a little bit of the local language.
 It’s different of course if you are the kind of expat who is moving every 2 years, which makes things a lot harder.
 But even then, a couple of basic phrases always come in handy and make you more independent!
 The independence is what a lot of us seek to re-discover after moving abroad.
-Finally being able to do things yourself without relying on Google, friends or partner is a good feeling.
+Finally being able to do things yourself without relying on Google, friends or partner is a good feeling, isn’t it?

 Do you agree with the above?
 What are the other misconceptions or oversimplifications that you have heard about expat life?